Shade Thomas-Fahm: Biography

 Thomas-Fahm influenced a lot of her contemporaries, from the 70s to date.
 Some of them include Abah Folawiyo, Betti O, Folorunsho Alakija, and Nike Okundaye, who all have had great impact on Nigerian fashion.

 Legacy

 Thomas-Fahm specialized in the use of locally woven and dyed textiles to make modern contemporary styles that became known in Nigeria and around the world.

 She transformed iro and buba into a wrapper skirt; and the creation of the 'ajuba now popularly known as the 'boubou' form men's agbada.

+She served as president of the Fashion Designers Association of Nigeria (FADAN), using her platform to mentor upcoming designers and advocate for culturally rooted, sustainable fashion.

 She was the president of the Rotary Club of Victoria Island from 2009 to 2010.